-On 6 November 2018, Katanga announced that KCC had temporarily suspended the export and sale of cobalt at KCC due to the presence of uranium detected in the cobalt hydroxide it produces at levels that exceed the acceptable limit allowed for the export of the product through the main African ports to customers.
+On 6 November 2018, KCC temporarily suspended the export and sale of cobalt due to the presence of uranium detected in the cobalt hydroxide it produces at levels that exceed the acceptable limit allowed for the export of the product through the main African ports to customers.
 As a result of subsequent changes to the production process, the majority of Katanga's production in the second half of 2019 was in compliance with applicable regulations, and the temporary suspension was lifted.
 The low levels of radioactivity detected in the uranium to date do not present a health and safety risk.
 Katanga is reprocessing the accumulated stockpile in 2020 and 2021 to produce cobalt that complies with applicable regulations.